sherbhachu/webdriverio-example-framework/README.md

 # webdriverio-example-framework
-WebdriverIO framework that uses ES6 (with Babel), Cucumber, Chai, Page Object model and more.
+WebdriverIO framework that uses ES6 (with Babel), Cucumber, Chai, Page Object model, Appium and more.

+Note that this is a real world example and uses the Net A Porter website (http://www.net-a-porter.com)
 ### Updates over the next few days (early Feb 2018...)

-1. Tidy up the page objects so that browser elements are moved out of functions
+1. Tidy up (a little more) the page objects so that browser elements are moved out of functions
-2. Update wdio.conf.js, its a bit messy
+2. Update wdio.conf.js, again, its a bit messy, but less than before
-3. Add more tasks in package.json
-4. Add wdio configs for Safari on iOS devices
-5. Add BrowserStack capability
+3. Add BrowserStack capability

 ## Assumptions...